h4rsham/TicTacToe/README.md

 ## Future Improvements

-- Make the website responsiveness so that it can be used on devices other than a desktop
+- Improve the website responsiveness so that it can be used on devices other than a desktop

 - Changing the generic X's and O's to something more creative like Blue/Red pills